ravi1173/product_app/README.md

 # product_app
 Flask framework python app for extracting product information from any amazon product page.
-The Product is deployed and is available online
+The Product is deployed and is available online <br>
 Frameworks used:
 - Flask
 - BeautifulSoup